The Dodder Greenway: Beatty’s Avenue to Herbert Park

 Yes.
 Traffic impacts along the route have been considered as part of the environmental screening exercise.

-In order to deliver this scheme, there will be some minor temporary disruption to traffic in the area.
-Dublin City Council, in collaboration with our contractor, will endeavour to minimise this as much as possible.
+In order to deliver this scheme, there has been some minor temporary disruption to traffic in the area.
+Dublin City Council, in collaboration with our contractor, has endeavoured to minimise this as much as possible.

 Yes.
 The following screening assessments have been completed:

-Both screening reports concluded that neither an Environmental Impact Assessment report or an Appropriate Assessment Report are required for this phase of the scheme.
+Both screening reports concluded that neither an Environmental Impact Assessment report nor an Appropriate Assessment Report were required for this phase of the scheme.

-No. All works proposed remain outside of the river and its banks.
-Existing footpaths and road space is being used for the new infrastructure.
+No. All works proposed remained outside of the river and its banks.
+Existing footpaths and road space was used for the new infrastructure.

 On Beattys Avenue

-Parking will be unaffected along Beatty’s Avenue between Herbert Cottages and Merrion Road.
+Parking has been unaffected along Beatty’s Avenue between Herbert Cottages and Merrion Road.

 On Merrion Road

-Two of the existing pay and display/permit parking spaces (07.00-19.00, Monday to Saturday) on the north side of the Merrion Road will be removed.
-No parking permits are issued for this stretch of Merrion Road.
+Two of the existing pay and display/permit parking spaces (07.00-19.00, Monday to Saturday) on the north side of the Merrion Road have been removed.
+No parking permits were issued for this stretch of Merrion Road.

-The existing accessible parking bay will be relocated eastwards by approximately 12 metres.
+The existing accessible parking bay has been relocated eastwards by approximately 12 metres.

 On Anglesea Road

-Eight pay and display/permit parking spaces (10.00-19.00, Monday to Saturday) will be removed on the west side of Anglesea Road between Merrion Road and Herbert Park Bridge.
-These parking spaces are currently within a 07.00-10.00 Monday to Saturday clearway.
+Eight pay and display/permit parking spaces (10.00-19.00, Monday to Saturday) have been removed on the west side of Anglesea Road between Merrion Road and Herbert Park Bridge.
+These parking spaces were within a 07.00-10.00 Monday to Saturday clearway.

-Following the removal of these spaces, there will be 37 more spaces available on Anglesea Road than parking permits issued.
-The spaces to be removed are 180 metres from the nearest Anglesea Road house.
+Following the removal of these spaces, there are 37 more spaces available on Anglesea Road than parking permits issued.
+The spaces removed were 180 metres from the nearest Anglesea Road house.

-The existing accessible parking bay on the east side of Anglesea Road outside Pembroke Library will be retained.
+The existing accessible parking bay on the east side of Anglesea Road outside Pembroke Library has been retained.

 This scheme has been designed with planned or committed projects in mind to ensure there are no conflicts between proposals.
 Notable adjacent projects include the River Dodder Flood Alleviation Scheme and BusConnects Dublin.